davidtchiu/davidtchiu.github.io/teaching/cs161/lab4.guessing/index.md

 You guessed 25.
 Your guess is cold.
-Try a little higher.
+It's higher.

+you guessed -10.
+Error: Your guess -10 is outside the legal range of 1 and 50!

 You guessed 15.
 Your guess is icy freezing miserable cold.
-Try a little higher.
+It's higher.

 You guessed 30.
 Your guess is warm.
-Try a little higher
+It's higher.

 You guessed 40.
 Your guess is extremely warm.
-Try a little lower.
+It's lower.

 You guessed 38.
 Your guess is scalding hot!
-Try a little lower.
+It's lower.

 You guessed 37.
 Congratulations, you figured it out in 7 guesses!
-I've seen better.
+Meh, I've seen better.
 ```

 #### Student Outcomes

-- To practice with conditionals
+- To practice with writing conditional statements
 - More practice with class writing

 <!--